clever-cl/we-want-you/README.md

 # Why?
 We are looking for high-performance team members.
-So, in order to know you a little bit we had been to create a challenge.
+So, in order to know you a little bit we have created a challenge.

 # The Challenge
 We are looking to a way that allows us to fetch our favorites songs from Spotify, store, and filter inside our own app.
 Why?
 Why not!